Distributed Parameter Estimation in Sensor Networks: Nonlinear Observation Models and Imperfect Communication: Nonlinear Observation Models: Agorithm

-where, $K=\max(k_{1},\cdots,k_{N})$. \end{theorem} Before proceeding to the proof, we comment that, in comparison to Theorem~\ref{nlth}, strengthening the assumptions on $h(\cdot)$, see eqn.~(\ref{thnl2}), considerably weakens the assumptions on the functions $h_{n}(\cdot)$.
+\end{theorem} The proof is provided in Appendix~\ref{app:NU}.
+We comment that, in comparison to Theorem~\ref{nlth}, strengthening the assumptions on $h(\cdot)$, see \eqref{thnl2}, considerably weakens the assumptions on the functions $h_{n}(\cdot)$.
 Eqn.~(\ref{thnl2}) is an analog of strict monotonicity.
-For example, if~$h(\cdot)$ is linear, the left hand side of eqn.~(\ref{thnl2}) becomes a quadratic and the condition says that this quadratic is strictly away from zero, i.e., monotonically increasing with rate~$\gamma$.
+For example, if~$h(\cdot)$ is linear, the left hand side of \eqref{thnl2} becomes a quadratic and the condition says that this quadratic is strictly away from zero, i.e., monotonically increasing with rate~$\gamma$.

-\begin{proof} As noted earlier, the Assumptions~\textbf{B.1, B.2} of Theorem~\ref{RM} are always satisfied by the recursive scheme in eqn.~(\ref{nalg2}.)
-To prove consistency, we need to verify Assumptions~\textbf{B.3, B.4} only.
-To this end, consider the following Lyapunov function